 Connect your Facebook page to Instagram.

 Did you know that Facebook now owns Instagram?
 This is good news for us as it means that we could get more exposure and do the same amount of work.
 If you connect your Facebook page to Instagram you can post from Instagram to Facebook or vice versa.
-It really helps reach a bigger market in the same amount of time.
+It helps reach a bigger market in the same amount of time.

 Read more:

-How do I connect my Facebook Page and Instagram account?
+Facebook Page Settings: How do I connect my Facebook Page and Instagram account?

 Don’t have a Facebook page yet?

-As a property owner, one of the easiest ways to get your feet wet in terms of social media is to create a Facebook page for your business.
+As a property owner, one of the easiest ways to get started with social media is to create a Facebook page for your business.
+One of the biggest bonuses of having a Facebook page is to get commission-free bookings using a call-to-action button.